Tloz/HangmanMaster/README.md

 Starts as a QString, then becomes a QVector of QString after parsing.

 ###Dictionary
 As of today, a QVector of QString.
+There is one dictionary for each length of word.
+They are named like this "length"."lang".
+So for example, the file that contains the french words of five letters is named 5.fr

+##Roadmap
+1. Create dictionaries
+2. Minimalist GUI

 ##Improvements
 * Manage dictionary with a tree, and check wether it's faster or not (also I doubt it)